 - And Windows (Online only via the app)

-Then there’s also “Urgent Low SMS” that automatically notifies friends and family in case the sugar levels drop too low while also sending your last-known location.
+Then there’s also “Urgent Low SMS” that automatically notifies friends and family if the sugar levels drop too low while also sending your last-known location.

 And that was only as far as the “crucial” features are concerned.